 I am very aware that some of this research could be dissected and downplayed, and just as much of it could probably get some more ‘air time’ – it goes both ways.
 The most concerning aspect for me is the fact that so many of the chemicals that were once believed to be safe, are now presenting with some very concerning data.
 Why is it innocent until proven guilty?
 I just prefer to play it safe, although that can be difficult when relying on mass-produced commercial products.

 Remember that identifying chemicals is one thing, but it only forms part of the knowledge you need to become an educated shopper.
-You might be interested in my short course or this blog for more tips and tools to help you along this chemical awareness journey.
+You might be interested in this blog for more tips and tools to help you along this chemical awareness journey.

 Note: Very occasionally, some of these ingredients may appear in the products I recommend.
 For those of you that aren’t into DIY yet, it’s important to be able to identify the best of the bunch, even if a few compromises need to be made.
 Remember, 80/20 – this journey is not black and white.